SharePoint Design: Choosing the colours for your intranet.

 - Most intranets tend to have home pages that are company wide and then are underpinned by team sites that are the face of different departments/business areas/locations.
 They don’t all need to have the same colours.
 In fact having different colours for different areas can work really well and help with giving areas their own personality.

 - I guess it’s pretty obvious, but you also have images and copy on the pages.
 The relationship between these one of the keys to making the colour choices work.
 If you have serious colour palette and fun images you could have a site that is visually very confusing.
 Take a holistic approach to the site and it will work much better for you.

 - The thing to always bear in mind is that the look of your intranet can evolve and change, it’s not cast in stone.
 Whilst having a clear identity for your site is really important, you can mix things up.
 This can have extra impact if you make striking changes for a milestone event to give some BOOM! to the site.

 Or it may be that you try a colour combo and it just doesn’t seem to be working.
 If that’s the case, just give it a change.
 The only rules on Sharepoint design and intranet colours are the ones you make for yourself (unless the Marketing department have a strict policy and then you wouldn’t be reading this anyway).

 When it comes to colour, you really can go in any direction, but despite thinking about branding and making it look a part of the business, you also need to think about usability and how it will affect the end user.

 We have helped many businesses put the right Sharepoint design and layouts for their intranets, together.
 We are here to help you make these decisions too.

-If you would like to see how you can customise your SharePoint Intranet, join our webinar on Thursday at 2pm!
+If you would like to see how you can build and customise your SharePoint Intranet, join our webinar on Thursday at 2pm!
 Details are below.